On Assignment: Toufic Araman's Sunset Resort [Stoppers]

 Three 2k Arris were positioned on the big boat itself.
 They ran off of the boat's onboard generator and were used to light the sails.
 Lots of images were made of the big boat to allow the retoucher the best possible odds of a nice final image.

 Araman used a Canon 1DS Mk III with a 35/1.4 at f/11 at ISO 200.
 As the dusk encroached, he went to ISO 400 to keep a shutter speed good enough to freeze the boat.
 They shot tethered, evaluating the images on the monitor as they went.

 Compared to the cost of renting big strobes, Araman notes, the continuous lights were cheap to rent.
 It was the crew itself—and the rental of the big boat—that soaked up most of the budget.

 Dubai-based photographer Toufic Araman specializes in advertising and fashion.
-You can view more work on his website, and/or connect with him on his Facebook page where he frequently posts images and lighting diagrams.
+You can view more work on his website.